aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/globallayoutslidecollection/add_clone/_index.md

 1) New layout will be linked with defined master in destination presentation.
             So this is analogue of copy/paste with "Use Destination Theme" option in PowerPoint.
-            2) Analogue of this method is method [`IMasterLayoutSlideCollection.add_clone`](/slides/python-net/aspose.slides/imasterlayoutslidecollection/add_clone) accessed with [`IMasterSlide.layout_slides`](/slides/python-net/aspose.slides/imasterslide/layout_slides) property.
+            2) Analogue of this method is method **Aspose.Slides.IMasterLayoutSlideCollection.AddClone(Aspose.Slide** accessed with [`IMasterSlide.layout_slides`](/slides/python-net/aspose.slides/imasterslide/layout_slides) property.